Random number generation from a quantum tunneling diode

 By following the flow diagram in Figure 3a, we collected an additional dataset from 100,000 current sweeps and obtained the statistical distribution shown in Figure 5.
 We incorporated this result that suggests a Gaussian model for determining a suitable amplitude used for the current sweeping.
 The amplitude which is not too large allows us to obtain signals with good resolution.
 Accordingly, we managed to collect 20,000 samples per second.

 In the implementation, raw signals were collected from the values of $t_p$.
 An offset is removed from the raw signals for digitization; consequently, binary outputs, as raw data, were extracted from the entropy source.
-Next, we followed NIST SP800-90B\cite{Turan} and implemented a software\cite{software} provided by NIST to assess the entropy source.
+Next, we followed the NIST SP800-90B\cite{Turan} and implemented a software\cite{software} provided by the NIST to assess the entropy source.
 This toolkit consists of two main steps: (i) determining the evaluation track, IID (independent and identically distributed) or non-IID, and (ii) estimating the minimum entropy rate of the raw data depending on the determined track.
 If the raw data fall into an IID track, entropy is considered from the most common value (MCV) estimation.
-Otherwise, entropy is assessed from the lowest value of entropy evaluated from 10 estimators, as listed in Table I.
+Otherwise, entropy is assessed from the lowest value of entropy evaluated from 10 estimators, which are (1) MCV estimation, (2) collision estimation, (3) Markov estimation, (4) compression estimation, (5) t-Tuple estimation, (6) longest repeated substring (LRS) estimation, (7) multi most common in window prediction (multiMCW) estimation, (8) lag prediction estimation, (9) multiMMC Prediction estimation, and (10) LZ78Y prediction estimation.

-According to the NIST SP 800-90B\cite{Turan}, our raw data are determined as non-IID.
+According to the NIST SP800-90B\cite{Turan}, our raw data are determined as non-IID.
 Table I shows the results of min-entropy evaluated from 10 estimators.
 Five datasets of 40 million-bit sequences were examined.
-Here, the compression estimation provides the lowest value of min-entropy, given that the assessed min-entropy, $H_{\infty}$, is 0.62 on average.
+Here, the compression estimation provides the lowest value of min-entropy, given that the assessed min-entropy, $H_{\infty}$, was 0.62 on average.
 This value reflects the lower bound of random bits we can achieve from the raw data.
 As shown in Table I, the raw data have stable entropy.